 Seattle Central College’s Associate program in Opticianry is based at their campus in the city of Seattle.
-This public college has about 6,574 students in total, with most students on 4-year programs.
+This public college has about 6,574 students in total, with most students in 4-year programs.
 The college is accredited by the Northwest Commission on Colleges and Universities.
-Fees for tuition are about $3,795 per year.
+Tuition fees are about $3,795 per year.
 Study materials can cost in the order of $825, depending on the program chosen.

 Spokane Community College offers multiple training options, including an Associate program and a Certificate program.
 All programs are taught at their campus in the city of Spokane.
-The college has about 10,218 students in total, with most students on 2-year programs.
+The college has about 10,218 students in total, with most students in 2-year programs.
 The college is accredited by the Northwest Commission on Colleges and Universities.
-Fees for tuition are usually about $3,460 per year.
+Tuition fees are usually about $3,460 per year.
 Study materials can cost in the order of $1,134, depending on the program chosen.

 * Tuition fees and colleges’ accreditation status are, to the best of our knowledge, correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm directly with the college before applying.